saketpram/nyc-subway/README.md

 # nyc-subway
-2024 Spring ENGR 1050 Final Project
+A Systemwide Assessment of Wait Times for the New York City Subway (2024 ENGR 1050 Final Project)

 # How to Run:
 *Option 1*